 4. Maximizing your workout is simple.
 Just think tall and smooth.
 Waves in the water mean you are wasting energy.
 Focus on quiet strokes and don’t splash the entire pool deck when you hit the turns.
 Imagine that there is a cable stretching from the top of your head to the opposite end of the pool.
 Do not let the cable move from the center of your head.
 Rotate your body along the imaginary line for the entire length of the pool.
 This will make your body more streamlined and quick.

 6. Lose the drag.
-Ladies, now is not the time to worry about who is looking at your cottage cheese thighs.
+Ladies now is not the time to worry about who is looking at your cottage cheese thighs.
 Men, dare to bare that speedo!
 Working out in baggy swim trunks or bulky swim dresses creates drag, which can wear you out and cause you to get discouraged.
-If you’re shy, wear a cover up right up to the edge of the pool, then drop it and go.
+If you’re shy, wear a cover-up right up to the edge of the pool, then drop it and go.
 Soon you will be proud to show off the lean, muscled, gorgeous body of a swimmer.

 7. The key to success is to mix it up.
 When you are first starting out go slow.
 Two or three lengths in you will be feeling it, trust me.
 Try four lengths of the pool and then rest for a minute.
 Repeat that five to ten times, two or three times a week for the first two weeks.
 Alternate your strokes.
 Freestyle is easy and burns mega calories, but using the same stroke quickly becomes boring.
 Add in backstroke and breaststroke to work alternate muscles in your body.
 Use a kickboard to put the focus on your legs.
 To concentrate on your core, sit in the water, hugging the kickboard flat against your chest.
-With your upper body still sitting up in the water, use a flutter kick to propel yourself backwards down the length of the pool.
+With your upper body still sitting up in the water, use a flutter kick to propel yourself backward down the length of the pool.
 It won’t take long to feel that burn, I promise!